-Branches/intersections
+Branches/Intersections

-- The read head detects one lane at the lower edge of the field of vision and two lanes at the upper edge of the field of vision; the reader therefore indicates this as a branch. - The read head detects two lanes at the lower edge of the field of vision and one lane at the upper edge of the field of vision; the reader therefore indicates this as an intersection.
+- The read head detects one lane at the lower edge of the field of vision and two lanes at the upper edge of the field of vision; the read head therefore indicates this as a branch. - The read head detects two lanes at the lower edge of the field of vision and one lane at the upper edge of the field of vision; the read head therefore indicates this as an intersection.